AASHE/django-integration-settings/integration_settings/continuous_integration/README.md

 This provides templates and documentation for setting up integrations with travis.ci and coveralls.io.

 ## Configuration

+The following steps will enable automatic testing with travis.ci and reporting of test coverage stats to coveralls.io:

     - On github, enable travis.ci in your repository's settings.
     - On travis.ci, make sure the repository is displayed and is enabled.